Cercosaura parkeri

 Cercosaura parkeri, known commonly as Parker's many-fingered teiid, is a species of lizard in the family Gymnophthalmidae.
 The species is endemic to South America.

 Etymology

 The specific name, parkeri, is in honor of English herpetologist Hampton Wildman Parker.

+Description

+Dorsally, Cercosaura parkeri is uniformly brown.
+Laterally, it has a white stripe which begins on the upper labials, passes through the lower half of the ear, and continues along the side of the body.
+This stripe extends at least to above the front leg, and in some specimens to above the hind leg.

-Geographic range
+Geographic distribution

-C. parkeri is found in Argentina, Bolivia, Brazil, and Peru.
+Cercosaura parkeri is found in Argentina (Catamarca, Jujuy, Salta), Bolivia, Brazil (Mato Grosso, Mato Grosso do Sul, Rondônia), and possibly Peru.

+Habitat

+The preferred natural habitat of Cercosaura parkeri is forest, but it has also been found in disturbed habitats including urban areas.